 There are several different ways that you might see a 408 Request Timeout

 error.
 These errors may appear differently on different web servers or hosting.
-Although they show different error message, each one means the same.
+Although they show different error messages, each one means the same.

 - “408 Request Time-out”